English-Medium Instruction Calculus: Is flipping helpful?: Results

-For the Spring semester 2016, one section of Single Variable Calculus course was designated as a flipped class 101 (Section 57, flipped class type A).
-The following is some feedback from the students after the midterm period.
-The feedback that was chosen as it relates to the implementation of the flipped class 101. \begin{itemize}[leftmargin=0.5cm] \sffamily \item (Positive): Conducting problem-solving in advance and preparing by means of flipped class are a good way to study. \item (Positive): The instructor has made an effort to conduct flipped class very well in a progressive manner. \item (Negative): The class is becoming difficult due to the implementation of flipped class. \item (Negative): I would like to receive more detailed instruction on the video recordings.
+During Spring 2016, only one out of 22 sections SVC offered in NSC was designated as a flipped classroom, referred as Type A in this paper.
+Selected students' comments on the pedagogy during mid-semester feedback are given as follows: the first two are positive and the last two are negative. \begin{itemize}[leftmargin=1em] { \item Conducting problem-solving in advance and preparing by means of a flipped class are a good way to study. \item The instructor has made an effort to conduct flipped class very well in a progressive manner. \item Learning on video and practicing in the class doesn't make sense. \item I would like to receive more detailed instruction on the video recordings.
 It's okay if the duration will be longer than the current video recordings.
-I have a trouble with understanding something. \end{itemize}
+I have a trouble with understanding something. } \end{itemize}